AlbertPWilliams/TwitterLike/README.md

 # TwitterLike
 ## TwitterLike application.

-### To help you with the assessment Igor I've commented most of teh code, but I'll list the items I covered here also:
+### To help you with the assessment Igor I've commented most of the code, but I'll list the items I covered here also:

 1. Controllers
 2. Views, incl. use of jQuery & AJAX, plus Grails template.